 What we need is an adaptation of one of the books that were written to counter Starship Troopers and Robert Heinleins pro-militarism Harry Harrisons satirical Bill the Galactic Hero (1965), which was eventually filmed as Alex Coxs agonisingly cheap Bill the Galactic Hero (2014), Joe Haldemans The Forever War (1974), which was notedly written as a rejoinder to Starship Troopers by someone who had served in the Vietnam War, or Orson Scott Cards Enders Game (1985) eventually filmed as Enders Game (2013).
 All of these have been kicking around Hollywood as potential projects over the last three decades.
 What we need is a human/alien war movie that views the subject not in terms of mindless red-blooded militaristic xenophobia but one that brings home the real moral questions of eliminating another entire species and, instead of a group of Ken and Barbie dolls doing parade-ground exercises, a film that portrays the real human effects of war.

-There were two video/dvd released sequels with Starship Troopers 2: Hero of the Federation (2004) and Starship Troopers 3: Marauder (2009), the latter featuring a return performance from Casper Van Dien, as well as an animated tv series Roughnecks: The Starship Troopers Chronicles (1999) and an anime film Starship Troopers: Invasion (2012).
+There were two video/dvd released sequels with Starship Troopers 2: Hero of the Federation (2004) and Starship Troopers 3: Marauder (2009), the latter featuring a return performance from Casper Van Dien, as well as an animated tv series Roughnecks: The Starship Troopers Chronicles (1999) and two anime films Starship Troopers: Invasion (2012) and Starship Troopers: Traitor of Mars (2017), the latter featuring Casper Van Dien and Dina Meyer returning to voice the same roles they do here.
 There was also Starship Troopers (1987), an earlier anime adaptation of the book for tv in three one-hour episodes.

 Other Robert Heinlein works adapted to the screen include: Destination Moon (1950) from Heinleins novel and screenplay about a realistically constructed Moon landing; Project Moon Base (1953), another work about a Moon landing from an original Heinlein screenplay; the animated tv mini-series Red Planet (1994) from Heinleins juvenile; the alien body snatchers film The Puppet Masters (1994) from Heinleins novel; and the fine Predestination (2014) based on Heinleins classic time paradox short story All You Zombies (1959).